Beach Camp is a one of a kind marine science & outdoor education summer program located on a sandy protected bay in the Seattle suburb of Edmonds

 Campers with substantial Beach Camp experience and the requisite maturity and responsibility are eligible for the for the Beach Camp CIT program where they shadow or work alongside Beach Camp Counselor-Educators to help plan and deliver highest quality and safest Beach Camp program possible.
 There are 3 CIT levels, CIT 1 (camp tuition continues to apply), CIT 2 (CITs attend camp free of charge), and CIT 3 (CITs earn a stipend).

-As a service to the community Beach Camp offers a Monday - Friday day camp program for Minnows (grades 2-3) and Seals (grade 4-5).
-Day camp is considered an introduction to the normal Beach Camp overnight program and consists of a sampling of several Beach Camp water activities and an emphasis on beach based fun and learning activities in day camper activity groups.
+As a service to the community Beach Camp offers a Monday - Friday day camp program for Minnows (grades 2-3 at time of registration) and Seals (grade 4-5 at time of registration).
+Day camp is an introduction to the normal Beach Camp overnight program and consists of a sampling of several Beach Camp water activities and an emphasis on beach based fun and learning activities in day camper activity groups.